Data Center Liquid Cooling: When and How to Deploy

 Data center liquid cooling is most beneficial when:

-1. High Heat Density Exists: Traditional air cooling becomes inefficient when high densities exceed 5-10 kW per rack.
+1. High Heat Density Exists: Traditional air cooling begins to strain as rack densities move beyond 15–20 kW, and becomes increasingly impractical as AI and HPC environments push 40 kW, 60 kW, or even 100 kW per rack.
 High-performance computing (HPC) and AI workloads often push these boundaries, making liquid cooling systems a necessity.

 3. Space Is Limited: Data centers constrained by physical space can accommodate more compute power per square foot with liquid cooling solutions, including advanced water cooling systems.
 Data center designs with immersion cooling or other high-efficiency technologies allow for optimized facility usage.